dnsimple/dnsimple-support/content/articles/deployment-editor.markdown

 ---
 title: Deployment Editor
-excerpt: Manage and sync the DNS records of a zone at DNSimple and/or external DNS providers.
+excerpt: Manage and sync the DNS records of a zone at DNSimple and/or integrated DNS providers.
 categories:
 - DNS
 ---

 # Deployment Editor

-From the Deployment editor page, you can view the records for a zone at DNSimple and [external DNS providers](/articles/external-dns-providers) and sync them.
+From the Deployment editor page, you can view the records for a zone at DNSimple and [integrated DNS providers](/articles/integrated-dns-providers) and sync them.
 The Deployment editor page groups records together so you can easily see which records are at which DNS provider(s).

 <div class="section-steps" markdown="1">
 ##### Accessing the Deployment Editor from the Zones page

-1. From the [Zones](/articles/managing-external-zones) page, click any listed zone to enter the Deployment Editor for that zone.
+1. From the [Zones](/articles/managing-integrated-zones) page, click any listed zone to enter the Deployment Editor for that zone.

     ![Zones page](/files/zones-page.png)
 </div>